ChannelsNetwork/channels-card-cli/README.md

 This will ask you for a name and description of your card.
 The name will typically match the name of your GitHub repository, such as **sallys-first-card**.

+You will also be asked for a royalty percentage and your Channels address.
+You can omit these if you do not wish to collect a royalty when others use your card.
+But if you'd like to get paid, you first set the royalty rate (a percentage of the revenue earned by the publisher using a card based on your card design).
+If in doubt, we recommend 5%.
+To get paid, you'll need your Channels account address.
+You can find that on the Account page when you are signed into Channels.
+(Make sure that you create an identity for your Channels account and that you include an email address so that if you ever lose your account, you'll be able to recover it, and not lose any money that you've made.
+Without it, we have no way to help you recover your earnings.)

-Then your directory will be populated with files and folders needed for your first card.
+When you are finished this step, the scaffolding will take several seconds to populate your directory with files and folders needed for your card.
 Your card is almost ready to use!
 Skip the next couple of steps if you want to try the card as it is defined by default.

 The most important file in your card project is the one that defines the card components and its name will match your project name, such as `sallys-first-card.html`.
 This is where your components are defined using HTML and Javascript.
 In addition, there is a `channels-component.json` file that tells the Channels client how to use your card, including the tag names to use for composer and viewer.
 The `bower.json` file describes your project, especially its dependencies on other components.
 Most of the remaining files and folders are for documentation and to support development.